Bojan Jokić

-Bojan Jokić (born 17 May 1986) is a Slovenian professional footballer who plays as a centre-back or left-back.
+Bojan Jokić (born 17 May 1986) is a Slovenian former professional footballer who played as a centre-back or left-back.
 Jokić amassed 100 caps with the Slovenia national team between 2006 and 2019.

 Club career

 Jokić made his senior debut in 2003 with local club Triglav Kranj, and moved to Gorica in 2005.
 He appeared regularly for the side during his two-year spell, also being a part of the squad which was crowned champions in the 2005–06 campaign.

 On 5 July 2007, Jokić moved abroad for the first time in his career, after agreeing to a four-year deal with Ligue 1 club Sochaux.
 He made his debut in the competition on 11 August, starting in a 3–1 home loss against Le Mans.

 On 30 January 2010, Jokić joined Chievo on loan until June.
 On 22 May, after appearing regularly, he joined the Gialloblu permanently.

 On 5 July 2013, Jokić moved to La Liga side Villarreal, signing a four-year deal with the club, after his link with Chievo expired.
 He made his debut in the competition on 29 September, starting in a 1–0 loss at Real Betis.

 On 8 January 2016, Jokić moved to Championship side Nottingham Forest on loan for the remainder of the 2015–16 season.
 He made his debut on 9 January, as a substitute in the FA Cup Third Round victory over Queens Park Rangers.

 On 21 January 2017, Jokić signed a one-and-a-half-year contract with the Russian Premier League side FC Ufa.
 On 2 August 2018, he scored a late equalizer that made the score 1–1 against the Slovenian club NK Domžale in an away leg of their UEFA Europa League qualifier.
 As the first leg ended with a score of 0–0, this goal allowed Ufa to advance on away goals rule.
 It was also the club's first goal in European competition, as they were making their debut on that level.